The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Introduction

-It is easy to see that the formulation of the KST is similar to the structure of a neural network where the K-inner and K-outer functions can be thought as two hidden layers when approximating a continuous function $f$.
-However, one of the main obstacles is that the K-outer function $g$ depends on $f$ and furthermore, $g$ can vary wildly even if $f$ is smooth as explained in \cite{Girosi1989}.
-Schmidt-Hieber \cite{Schmidt2021} used a version of KST in \cite{B09} and approximated the K-inner functions by using a neural network of multiple layers to form a deep learning approach for approximating any H\"older continuous functions.
-Montanelli and Yang in \cite{MY20} used very deep neural networks to approximate the K-inner and K-outer functions to obtain the approximation rate $O(n^{-\frac{1}{\log d}})$ for a function $f$ in the class $K_C([0,1]^d)$ (see \cite{MY20} for detail).
+It is easy to see that the formulation of the KST is similar to the structure of a neural network where the inner and outer functions can be thought as two hidden layers when approximating a continuous function $f$.
+However, one of the main obstacles is that the outer function $g$ depends on $f$ and furthermore, $g$ can vary wildly even if $f$ is smooth as explained in \cite{Girosi1989}.
+Schmidt-Hieber \cite{Schmidt2021} used a version of KST in \cite{B09} and approximated the inner functions by using a neural network of multiple layers to form a deep learning approach for approximating any H\"older continuous functions.
+Montanelli and Yang in \cite{MY20} used very deep neural networks to approximate the inner and outer functions to obtain the approximation rate $O(n^{-\frac{1}{\log d}})$ for a function $f$ in the class $K_C([0,1]^d)$ (see \cite{MY20} for detail).
 That is, the curse of dimensionality is lessened.
-To the best of our knowledge, the approximation bounds in the existing work for general function still suffer the curse of dimensionality unless $f$ has a simple K-outer function $g$ as explained in this paper, and how to characterize the class of functions which has moderate K-outer functions remains an open problem.
-However, in the last section of this paper, we will provide a numerical method to test if a multi-dimensional continuous function is K-Lipschitz continuous.
+To the best of our knowledge, the approximation bounds in the existing work for general function still suffer the curse of dimensionality unless $f$ has a simple outer function $g$ as explained in this paper, and how to characterize the class of functions which has moderate outer functions remains an open problem.
+However, in the last section of this paper, we will provide a numerical method to test if a multi-dimensional continuous function is Kolmogorov-Lipschitz continuous.

 The development of the neural networks obtains a great speed-up by using the ReLU function instead of a signmoidal activation function.
 Sonoda and Murata1 \cite{SM15} showed that the ReLU is an approximator and established the universal approximation theorem, i.e. Theorem~\ref{SM15} below.
 Chen in \cite{C16} pointed out that the computation of layers in the deep learning algorithm based on ReLU is a linear spline and studied the upper bound on the number of knots needed for computation.
 Motivated by the work from \cite{C16}, Hansson and Olsson in \cite{HO17} continued the study and gave another justification for the two layers of deep learning are a combination of linear spline and used Tensorflow to train a deep learning machine for approximating the well-known Runge function using a few knots.
 There are several dissertations written on the study of the KST for the neural networks and data/image classification.
 See \cite{B08}, \cite{B09}, \cite{F10}, \cite{L15}, and etc..